-As one of the largest outdoor and active lifestyle apparel and footwear companies in the world, we design, source, market and distribute active outdoor and lifestyle apparel, footwear, accessories and equipment primarily under the Columbia, Mountain Hardwear, SOREL and prAna brands.
-Our products are sold through a mix of wholesale distribution channels, our own direct-to-consumer channels, and independent distributors.
-In addition, we license some of our trademarks across a range of apparel, footwear, accessories and equipment.
+As one of the largest outdoor and active lifestyle apparel and footwear companies in the world, we design, source, market, and distribute outdoor and active lifestyle apparel, footwear, accessories, and equipment primarily under the Columbia, SOREL, prAna, and Mountain Hardwear brands.
+Our products are sold through a mix of wholesale distribution channels, our own direct-to-consumer channels and independent international distributors.
+In addition, we license some of our trademarks across a range of apparel, footwear, accessories, and equipment.

 The popularity of outdoor activities, changing design trends, consumer adoption of innovative performance technologies, variations in seasonal weather, and the availability and desirability of competitor alternatives affect consumer desire for our products.
-Therefore, we seek to drive, anticipate and respond to trends and shifts in consumer preferences by adjusting our product offerings, developing new products with innovative performance features and designs, and creating persuasive and memorable marketing communications to generate consumer awareness, demand and retention.
+Therefore, we seek to drive, anticipate and respond to trends and shifts in consumer preferences and shopping patterns by adjusting our product offerings and selling channels, developing new products with innovative performance features and designs and creating persuasive and memorable marketing communications to generate consumer awareness, demand and retention.
 Failure to anticipate or respond to consumer needs and preferences in a timely and adequate manner could have a material adverse effect on our sales and profitability.